The good news is that our former member, Henrietta Knapp, is back with

 damn three Conditions of Rotary this ear were, and of course I could

-the Pledge, followed by a triumvirate of BRUCE HARRIS, MARK BLOCK and
+followed by a triumvirate of BRUCE HARRIS, MARK BLOCK and BILL MAXWELL

-BILL MAXWELL combining to lead us in Dixie.
-(That's the song, not the
+combining to lead us in Dixie.
+(That's the song, not the place).
+Some

-stepped forward as a substitute for MYRON TAYLOR, giving one of MYRON'S
+a substitute for MYRON TAYLOR, giving one of MYRON'S excellent prayers.

 The day was saved, as well as our minimum guarantee, when PP STEVE